A Farmhouse Nursery Dresser Makeover

 Learn how we transformed a plain old dresser into a bright and colorful farmhouse nursery dresser!
 This DIY pink dresser tutorial is easy and fun.

 It’s amazing what a coat of paint will do!
-I can’t wait to share how we transformed a dated, beat-up dresser into a farmhouse nursery dresser.
+I can’t wait to share how we transformed a dated, beat-up dresser into a farmhouse nursery dresser for our little girl.

 A 5-drawer pink dresser stands against a white wall.
 In the upper right corner, an in-laid image of the same dresser painted a plain cream color.
 Image text reads "A Farmhouse Nursery Dresser Makeover"

 There’s no denying the power of paint.
-A single coat of paint can transform even the ugliest, most dated piece into something beautiful.
+A single coat of paint can transform even the ugliest, most dated piece of furniture into something beautiful.

 Better yet, it’s probably the easiest and most cost-effective way to transform anything in your home.
 A room, a dresser, a picture frame.
-Imagine the difference paint can make.
+Imagine the difference paint can make with your DIY projects.

 But, I can’t say I’m still not completely shocked by how incredible the dresser for our nursery looks after some paint…

-I had been looking on Craigslist for a few weeks for a dresser when I came across this beauty…
+I had been looking on Craigslist and the thrift store for a few weeks for a dresser when I came across this beauty…

 DIY Pink Nursery Dresser: Before Pictures